alinex/node-config/doc/README.md

 your application or module.

 Version 2 is a complete backward incompatible rewrite of the class.
-It has the goal to make it slimmer, faster and easier to use.
-The key concept is to do this steps as a precompiler before starting the app.
-This allows use a small config access module to import and access them.
+It has the goal to make it compacter, faster and easier to use.
+The key concept is to do this steps as a precompiler before starting the app, too.
+This allows the use of a small config access module to import and access them.

+This package will give you an easy way to load and use configuration settings in your application or module in different ways.

+You set up a schema out of the contained classes which allows to work with the specific data structure.
+Then you can call the CLI to transform the configuration files into pure JavaScript objects which now can be loaded using `import`.
+But it is also possible to inject the values directly and to direct get the optimized data structure instead of getting written down.

+The major features are:
+- allows different file formats
+- supports validation
+- supports modification rules
+- can store optimized data structure as JavaScript module

 Compiler methods: